rhilconsultants/HELM-ArgoCD-Lab/Lab1/Lab1_part_3.md

       - Sync Policy: Automatic and check the prune and auto-heal check boxxes
       - Repository URL, copy your git clone URL.
       - revision: main
-      - Path: helm
+      - Path: helm/
       - Destination: 'https://kubernetes.default.svc'
       - Namespace: user{n}-application

     and click create.

-    - wait a few seconds for the deployment ot finish.
+    - wait a few seconds for the deployment to finish.
     - find the url for the new application

 11. Build a New image for our Helm Chart Application.